 According to the independent healthcare finance website site Cost Helper Health a full set of mid-range quality dentures will run you between $1000 and $3,000.
 This price doesn’t include many of the costs associated with tooth extraction and other procedures/products that typically go hand in hand with denture acquisition.

-U of I Dentistry and Dental Clinics points out several reasons for this cost increase, including facts such as…
+Iowa College Dentistry and Dental Clinics points out several reasons for this cost increase, including facts such as immediate dentures

-- Immediate dentures always require greater lengths of manufacturing time.
+- always require greater lengths of manufacturing time.

-- Immediate dentures often require a surgical stent to aid in tissue recontouring after extraction.
+- often require a surgical stent to aid in tissue recontouring after extraction.

-- Immediate dentures generally require more follow-up dental visits for re-fittings and other adjustments.
+- generally require more follow-up dental visits for re-fittings and other adjustments.

 If you are thinking about pursuing immediate dentures but are worried about the expense, check with your existing healthcare insurer to see if they are covered under your current plan.
 Many forms of dental insurance or extended dental coverage will pay for most, if not all, of the costs that are associated with immediate dentures.